-I’m determined to recreate as many summertime memories from my own childhood with my kids as possible this year.
-I’m talking about Slip ‘N Slides, family road trips, camping, and of course, orange creamsicles.
+I’m on a mission to recreate as many summertime memories from my own childhood as I can with my kids this year.
+I’m talking Slip ’N Slides, family road trips, camping… and of course, orange creamsicles.

 Creamsicle Video